 In 2007, Lindsey entered a Masters program at the University of Chicago in the Social Sciences, where she was trained to cultivate "the Life of the Mind" in an environment well known for its contributions to sociology.
 Here, she became a student of organizational sociology and the sociology of education.
 Lindsey learned to craft her practical questions about educational inequity into theoretical questions about how organizational structures can communicate myths that we take for granted in daily life.
 After graduation, she worked as an adjunct at a for-profit college and then as a residence director at the University of Vermont.
 Two years later, she started the Sociology PhD program at Boston College.

 At Boston College, Lindsey became an apprentice of the work of Juliet Schor and served as one of her research assistants as part of the MacArthur Foundation's Connected Learning Research Network.
 She also taught, co-taught, and worked as a teaching assistant for various courses in the Sociology and Education departments.
 In 2015, she was awarded the Donald White teaching award.
 During Lindsey's enrollment at Boston College, she continued to work outside of her department responsibilities and was fortunate to meet two independent scholars who helped her to imagine a career beyond the academy.
 With one foot in the academy and the other seeking new opportunities, she created a unique PhD process that captured the rigor of academia and the creativity of entrepreneurial work.
 As part of her dissertation fieldwork, Lindsey met many entrepreneurs and picked up entrepreneurial skills herself.
-Now, as a military spouse, she's using those skills to launch her own career as an independent scholar.
+Now, she's using those skills to launch her own career as an independent scholar.

 Portrait photos by Jenny Hogan